Terrier-Tech/terrier-engine/README.md

 or `tinyModal.close()` to close all modals.

-When popped, if an input with `name=modal-src` is present on the next top modal, the contents of that modal will be reloaded with the value of the input.
+When popped, if an input with `name=modal-src` is present on the next top modal, the contents of that modal will be reloaded with the URL specified in the input.
+This behavior can also be called explicitly with `tinyModal.reload()`.

 If a `.modal-reload` element exists within the modal when it's closed, the page will be reloaded.

 ### Tiny Logger